davidowe/MATH681CourseProject/README.md

 This makes CGT useful in practice for analysis of games which decompose into independent sub-games.
 For example, assume that the expression b^d approximates the search tree size required to solve a game G, where b is the average branching factor of the tree and d is the average depth of the leaf nodes.
 Now lets say this game decomposes into two equal independent subgames, CGT analysis allows us to cut the search tree size down from b^d to 2*(b/2)^d, and that is assuming there are no more game decompositions to be made.
-A good practical example of CGT analysis exponentially outpreforming traditional search was made in the PhD thesis of U of A Professor Martin Mueller [3].
+A good practical example of CGT analysis exponentially outperforming traditional search was made in the PhD thesis of U of A Professor Martin Mueller [3].

-There is much more to CGT, such as temperature, infinitesimals, tracendentals, ordinals and more, but none of this is necessary knowledge to understand the basics of CGT.
+There is much more to CGT, such as temperature, infinitesimals, transcendentals, ordinals and more, but none of this is necessary knowledge to understand the basics of CGT.

 # Games Implemented

 Looking through the existing CGT library in Mathlib, I saw that there was only one game implemented so far, which is understandable as the library is quite small at this point.
 There are comments throughout several files in the library calling stating that the future work for this library should be to implement more games (specifically hex was mentioned), so I knew this would be my course project.
-The existing game is called Domineering, a partisan game where players take turn placing 2x1 or 1x2 dominoe pieces until no legal moves are remaining.
+The existing game is called Domineering, a partisan game where players take turn placing 2x1 or 1x2 domino pieces until no legal moves are remaining.
 This is a commonly used game for teaching CGT as you can easily construct various numbers for example:
 (⬜ represents an empty square of a domineering board)